 (47% of emigrants).
-After the UK, Lithuanian emigrants chose Norway, Germany, Ireland, Denmark, Sweden, the Netherlands, and Russia, respectively.367 From 2015 to 2017 Lithuanian emigration to Russia decreased by over one thousand emigrants.
+After the UK, Lithuanian emigrants chose Norway, Germany, Ireland, Denmark, Sweden, the Netherlands, and Russia, respectively.
+From 2015 to 2017 Lithuanian emigration to Russia decreased by over one thousand emigrants.

 Franchising in Lithuania is popular, especially after the establishment of the Lithuania Franchise Centre in 2008.
-Currently, there are over 160 active franchisors, and over 80% of them are foreign in origin.368 new stores), which amounted to nearly twice as much as the other market players.369 The franchise manager of Burger King established a company in Lithuania, with plans to open Burger King restaurants in the first half of 2020.370
+Currently, there are over 160 active franchisors, and over 80% of them are foreign in origin.

+In 2018, Lidl (German-owned retailer) invested in expansions in Lithuania (opening 11 new stores), which amounted to nearly twice as much as the other market players.
+The franchise manager of Burger King established a company in Lithuania, with plans to open Burger King restaurants in the first half of 2020.